 This is a character visualising a series of alternative events that never happened in the story.
 (See Maria Nikolajeva’s From Mythic to Linear: Time in children’s literature.)

 Ann Dee Ellis uses sideshadowing in her 2017 novel You May Already Be A Winner.
-Here the narrator describes reuniting with her little sister after the little sister got lost:
+Here the narrator describes reuniting with her little sister after the little sister got lost.
+Notice the shift in mood from indicative to the subjunctive mood: ‘would’.

 When I came in, I thought she’d run to me.
 I thought she’d cry and I’d cry and we’d hug and then I’d tell her I’m so sorry.
 I’m so sorry.